GEANT/ansible-shibboleth/README.md

 7. Insert your "```hostname.domain.name.ext.crt```", "```hostname.domain.name.ext.key```" and "```CA.crt```" inside ```/opt/ansible-shibboleth/roles/common/files```.

+8. Insert your "```/opt/shibboleth-idp/credentials```" directory into the "```roles/idp/files/restore/hostname/```" directory

-8. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) only on development VMs:
+9. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) only on a specific development VM:
     ```ansible-playbook shib-idp.yml -i development.ini --limit ##FULL.VM.QUALIFIED.DOMAIN.NAME## --vault-password-file .vault_pass.txt```

+10. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) into all development VMs:
+    ```ansible-playbook shib-idp.yml -i development.ini --vault-password-file .vault_pass.txt```

 ## Documentation ##
 The environment (production,development, test, ...) are located into different files: